CribberSix/pygame-markdown/README.md

 The package's class parses and renders the contents of a markdown file onto a pygame surface.

+### Installing the package

+The package is published on [pypi](https://pypi.org/project/pygame-markdown/) so you can install it by running `pip install pygame-markdown` in your command line.

 ### Usage

 ##### 1. Instantiation and setting the markdown content